 By completing the award through your school and you becoming the winning student, you will win them the Inspiring Youth Shield to keep for a year.
-This year Top scoring students are from All Saints Catholics High School, Sheffield.
+This year Top scoring students are from:

 Competition is tough due to the number of schools taking part and staff work hard to assist you to become the winning student and gain the shield which they keep for a year before it is up for grabs again at the next awards evening.

 Volunteers - Know anyone that could help us?

 We are constantly looking for new people to help us in the project.
 As the award scheme grows and more young people participate, we need more helpers to assist them in achieving their goals.

 If you think you can assist, or know someone else who may be able to help, get in touch.

 No qualifications are required.
 You will need to be vetted for working with the police and with young people but the only qualification needed is a genuine desire to see young people reach their goals.

 Follow the link, complete the application form today, and help young people become ambassadors in their schools and communities.